An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Case Study Setup

-To answer the research questions \textbf{RQ1} and \textbf{RQ4} mentioned in the Introduction, we also need a set of non-ML projects as baseline.
-To allow a fair comparison we need the following: 1) same programming language as that of ML projects 2) same count of repositories as the total count of ML projects (i.e., 318) 3) different technology, but similar level of complexity that would encapsulate architectural decisions, configuration management challenges as that of ML
+To answer the \textbf{RQ1} and \textbf{RQ4}, we also need a set of non-ML projects as a baseline.
+To allow a fair comparison, we employ a consistent selection process for both ML and non-ML projects.

+Specifically, we followed the sampling process outlined in Subsection~\ref{subsub.ml_procurement} and collected 318 non-ML Python projects from GitHub (matching the count of ML projects).
+The C1, C2, C3, and C5 ML criteria are directly reused for the non-ML set, whereas, the C4 criterion is adapted so that, while the ML criterion specifies that repositories \textit{must implement} ML, the non-ML criterion \textit{explicitly excludes} ML implementations.

-Hence, using a similar process as outlined in the previous Subsection~\ref{subsub.ml_procurement}, we collected 318 (same count as that of ML projects) non-ML Python projects from GitHub.
-For the keyword-based selection mechanism of ML projects, we used the keywords ``python projects'', ``server'' and ``'' (empty keywords) to obtain a list of non-ML python projects sorted by the ``\textit{best match}'' criterion of GitHub Search.
-The rationale for using ``server'' is based on the fact that this keyword indicates backend implementations, and is a non-specific term, i.e., the term server can have a diverse meaning in different software contexts, which makes it a non-intrusive term for finding a candidate non-ml repositories.
+Using the same keyword-based selection mechanism of ML projects, we used the keywords ``python projects'', ``server'' and ``'' (empty keywords) to obtain a list of non-ML python projects sorted by the ``\textit{best match}'' criterion of GitHub Search.
+The rationale for using ``server'' is that this keyword often indicates backend implementations and is a non-specific term, i.e., the term ``server'' can have a diverse meaning in different software contexts, making it not specific to a technology, but a general term suitable for identifying non-ML repositories.
 Such projects often entail complex architectural decisions, configuration management challenges, and performance optimization issues, which are fertile grounds for the accumulation of technical debt.

 Similar to the filtering of the ML repositories (see Subsection~\ref{subsub.ml_procurement}), the three programmatic checking criteria (\texttt{\textbf{C1., C2.,}} and \texttt{\textbf{C3.}}) were validated, after which, the first author manually inspected the non-ML repositories to objectively verify the following checks: 1) they do not contain ML components and 2) the non-ML repository does not implement a library.
 The three levels of checks, i.e., ``top-level'', ``intermediate-level'', and ``code check'' mentioned in the previous Subsection~\ref{subsub.ml_procurement} were done to fully validate the two non-ML criteria.